bedapub/kinex/docs/chapters/features/scoring.rst

 .. note::

-    The supported format for a sequence\
+    The supported format for a phospho-sequence\
         - ``asterisk``: F_KQKAS*QSPQK
         - ``(ph)``: FKQKAS(ph)QSPQK

-2. Rank the kinases, for a given sequence, based on their percentile score.
+2. Rank the kinases for a given phospho-sequence based on their percentile score

 .. code:: python